275RR-Public/LivingStream-python/README.md

 ## Aligning the D435i with Unity

-**IMPORTANT: After installation but before use of the system, the camera's coordinate system needs to be aligned with Unity's coordinate system.** **This should only need to be completed once after installation unless the hardware is moved or misalignment is noticed.** This will ensure that the effects shown in the projection and the people being tracked will be aligned.
+**IMPORTANT: After installation but before use of the system, the camera's coordinate system needs to be aligned with Unity's coordinate system.** **This should only need to be completed once after installation unless the hardware is moved, the projection is adjusted or scaled, or misalignment is noticed.** This will ensure that the effects shown in the projection and the people being tracked will be aligned.
 You will use ArUco markers (marker_0, marker_1, marker_2) and the provided `UnityConfig.exe` to calibrate the system.
-The `UnityConfig.exe` application projects a green circle at the origin of Unity with a 1 meter grid pattern onto the physical space.
+The `UnityConfig.exe` application projects a green circle at the origin of Unity with a grid pattern onto the physical space.
 The projection represents Unity's coordinate system (the game world).
-The markers that you will place represent the camera's coordinate system with actual dimensions in meters.

 ### Prerequisites

 - **Printer**: Have access to a printer for the three ArUco markers (marker_0, marker_1, marker_2) that will be generated using the LivingStream Object Tracking application. **The markers can be generated and printed in advance if needed (see step 2).**
-- **Tape Measure**: Have access to a tape measure for marker placement (Note: 1m ~ 3.28ft ~ 39.36in).
+- **Tape Measure**: Have access to a tape measure for marker placement (Note: 1m ~ 3.28ft ~ 39.37in).

 ### Steps

 1. **Prepare**:
-   - Launch `Unity_Config.exe` to project the green circle (origin) and 1-meter grid onto the physical space.
+   - Launch `UnityConfig.exe` to project the green circle (origin) and 1-meter grid onto the physical space.
    - Launch the Object Tracking app with `RUN.bat` or manually, select **"Test Mode"**, and verify that the camera can see the entire projection.
-   - Let both apps run but switch to the Unity app if needed to display the cirles and grid projection onto the floor.
+   - Let both apps run but switch to the Unity app if needed to display the circles and grid projection onto the floor.

 2. **Generate ArUco Markers**:
    - In the Object Tracking app, select **"Config Mode"**.